-We hope that you continue to build a great foundation for reading and writing!
+We hope that you find way to use your imagination and creativity today.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.